Induction heating: Pyrolysis

 Induction heating is used to obtain biochar in the pyrolysis of biomass.
 Heat is directly generated into shaker reactor walls, enabling the pyrolysis of the biomass with good mixing and temperature control.

+Bolt heating

+Induction heating is used by mechanics to remove rusted bolts.
+The heat helps remove the rust induced tension between the threads.

 Details

 The basic setup is an AC power supply that provides electricity with low voltage but very high current and high frequency.
 The workpiece to heat is placed inside an air coil driven by the power supply, usually in combination with a resonant tank capacitor to increase the reactive power.
 The alternating magnetic field induces eddy currents in the workpiece.